koploop/xcodebuildTool/README.md

-## A Python package tool for build your project or workspace
+## A Python package tool to build your project or workspace